 After watching the interview I researched him a bit more and found out he had his own education and publishing company called Mindvalley.
 Focused towards helping students learn more, better and cultivate better habits for themselves, Vishen spent over 200 hours over the past years interviewing successful people, like Richard Branson, Elon Musk, Arianna Huffington and others.

-In May 2016 he published the condensed insights of all of these interviews and his own experiences in the form of this book, which gives you ten rules to follow.
+In May 2016 he published the condensed insights of all of these interviews and his own experiences in The Code Of The Extraordinary Mind, which gives you ten rules to follow.

 Here are 3 lessons, detailing rules 6, 7 and 9: